symbol/symbol-docs/source/concepts/harvesting.rst

 |codename|'s public network defines that an account needs to hold at least **10,000** :ref:`harvesting mosaics <harvesting-mosaic>` to have an importance score greater than zero.
 Eligible accounts can use their importance score to create new blocks either by :ref:`running a node <local-harvesting>` or enabling :ref:`delegated harvesting <delegated-harvesting>`.

-Regardless of the method chosen, **any account willing to activate harvesting must first announce a valid** :ref:`VrfKey transaction <vrf-key-link-transaction>`.
+Regardless of the method chosen, **any account willing to activate harvesting must first announce a valid** :ref:`vrfkeylinktransaction`.
 This key is required by |codename| to randomize harvester selection.

 .. _harvesting-mosaic: